How to survive a time share sales pitch

 A time share sales pitch will never be referred to as a sales pitch but as a gifting opportunity, presentation, or tour.
-But, it is a sales pitch and a sales pitch is designed to get you to buy something.
+But it is a sales pitch, and a sales pitch is designed to get you to buy something.
 In this case, a vacation property, club, or membership.
-This is a major investment and in some cases considered deeded real estate.
+This is a significant investment and, in some cases, considered deeded real estate.

-The time share sales pitch might be a tour of a vacation property, a movie or slide presentation, a one-on-one briefing, or a combination of more than one of those things.
+The time share sales pitch might be a tour of a vacation property, a movie or slide presentation, a one-on-one briefing, or a combination of more than one.

-You might start out in a group setting but you’ll eventually moved to a private room or office where it is just you and the person making the sales pitch.
+You might start in a group setting, but you’ll eventually be moved to a private room or office where it is just you and the person making the sales pitch.

 A time share sales pitch will typically target married couples.
-They’ll use phrases like “making memories” and “investing in your family’s future” and those are designed to tug on your emotions.
-Both spouses are usually required to attend and you’re usually required to provide ID and show a credit card prior to attendance.
-You’re not usually going to be allowed to walk into a time share sales pitch without some method of down payment, should their sales pitch be successful.
+They’ll use phrases like “making memories” and “investing in your family’s future,” designed to tug on your emotions.
+Both spouses are usually required to attend, and you’re usually required to provide an ID and show a credit card before attendance.
+You’re not generally going to be allowed to walk into a time share sales pitch without some down payment method, should their sales pitch be successful.

 A little bit about my background

 While I am (mostly) happy we decided to become Disney Vacation Club members – you can read a more about being a DVC member here – I would absolutely go back and reverse our decision to buy into our other time share if I could.
-I think it’s absolutely the worst decision my husband and I have ever made together (he agrees with me on this.)
+It’s the worst decision my husband and I have ever made together (he agrees with me on this.)

 In addition to sitting through the sales pitches to the time shares we’ve bought into, we’ve also sat through multiple time share sales pitches and lived to talk about it.
 I’m sharing my knowledge and perspective with you in the hopes of helping you enter any time share sales pitch you decide to sign up for with your eyes wide open.

-One word of warning before we start: If you book a vacation with the understanding that you’re required to sit through a presentation, don’t skip that presentation.
+One warning before we start: If you book a vacation with the understanding that you’re required to sit through a presentation, don’t skip that presentation.
 The freebies, perks, or discounts that were your incentive to sign up for that presentation are most likely contingent on you showing up.
-Failure to show up will involve some kind of fee or worse yet, your vacation being charged at full price, usually more than the trip is worth.
+Failure to show up will involve some fee or, worse yet, your vacation being charged at full price, usually more than the trip is worth.

 Here are my 21 best tips for surviving a time share sales pitch.
-If you have any questions or want more specifics on my time share membership (the one that’s not Disney Vacation Club) I’m happy to chat one-on-one.
+I’m happy to chat one-on-one if you have any questions or want more specifics on my time share membership (the one that’s not Disney Vacation Club).

 1. Just don’t go

-If you don’t go in the first place, you’re not going to be subject to an uncomfortable sales pitch or worry about walking out of your two-hour presentation six hours later and $20,000- $30,000 poorer.
+If you don’t go in the first place, you won’t be subject to an uncomfortable sales pitch or worry about walking out of your two-hour presentation six hours later and $20,000- $30,000 poorer.

 However, this a guide to surviving the time share sales pitch, which assumes you’re going to go, so keep reading!